eemed/sanedit/README.md

 ## TODO

-* Searcher is one step behind
 * core dirs has todos
 * Somethings wrong with multiwidth grapheme rendering.
+Grapheme widths is wrong
 * Keybindings should be sensical
 * Welcome screen
     * Help menus to F1